 All flights from Bangladesh have been suspended for 7 days.
-The decision was taken by the Italian government on Tuesday, July 6, after 21 Bangladeshi corona virus were identified on a flight to Rome.
+The decision was taken by the Italian government on Tuesday, July 6, after 21 Bangladeshi coronaviruses were identified on a flight to Rome.

-Health Minister Roberto Speranza has signed an order suspending flights from Bangladesh for a week after a significant number of person who is affected by corona virus arrives in Rome on a flight from Bangladesh last Monday, according to the report in the “Corriere Della Sera” .
+Health Minister Roberto Speranza has signed an order suspending flights from Bangladesh for a week after a significant number of the person who is affected by coronavirus arrived in Rome on a flight from Bangladesh last Monday, according to the report in the “Corriere Della Sera” .

 The health ministry said in a statement that it would work with new precautionary measures to stay out of the European Union and the Schengen area.

-Flights from Bangladesh to Italy were suspended for two months due to the epidemic corona virus.
+Flights from Bangladesh to Italy were suspended for two months due to the epidemic coronavirus.
 Special flights resumed on June 16 after the lockdown in Italy was relaxed.
-Then in the last two weeks, about one thousand three hundred Bangladeshi expatriates have reached Italy on a special flight.
+Then in the last two weeks, about one thousand three hundred Bangladeshi expatriates reached Italy on a special flight.

-Authorities in the Lazio region converted the expatriates from different countries into a field hospital at Terminal 5 at Fumisino Airport to test for the corona virus.
+Authorities in the Lazio region converted the expatriates from different countries into a field hospital at Terminal 5 at Fiumicino Airport to test for the coronavirus.
 However, the attention of the Lazio region was not focused only on the 225 passengers who landed on Monday.
 In fact, 1,300 Bangladeshis have arrived in the capital in recent weeks with five more special flights.